Felice63/spcApp/readMe.md

 ### SpeedCarma

-This is a simple Web App is a work in progress, built with Vanilla Web Technologies.
-It uses (LeafletJS)[https://leafletjs.com/], (OpenStreetMap)[https://www.openstreetmap.org/], and the (City of Toronto public datasets)[https://www.toronto.ca/city-government/data-research-maps/open-data/].
+This simple Web App is a work in progress built with Vanilla Web Technologies.
+It uses [LeafletJS](https://leafletjs.com/), [OpenStreetMap](https://www.openstreetmap.org/), and the [City of Toronto public datasets](https://www.toronto.ca/city-government/data-research-maps/open-data/).

 ### Leaflet